bugsysop/wiki-go_ynh/README.md

   Wiki-Go for YunoHost
 </h1>

+LeoMoon Wiki-Go is a simple, modern, feature-rich, flat-file based wiki platform using Markdown formating for content.
+It provides a clean, intuitive interface for creating and managing knowledge bases, documentation, and collaborative content.
+Built with Go and using no external database, this a low ressource system with zero maintenance and zero dependencies.

+## About this app

 This branch is _only_ for configuration and customization of Wiko-Go instance on tmprs.net.

 Have in mind that actually there is _no_ official App Package to install Wiki-Go on Yunohost.